openSUSE/vagrant-ceph/README.md

 ## Adding Vagrant boxes

-There are couple of methods to add boxes.
+There are a couple of methods to add boxes.

 ### Adding box from the command line